jecolon/ziglyph/README.md

 which will in turn run `src/ucd_gen` automatically for you.

 ## Speed Test?
-You can build [src/corpus__test.zig](src/corpus_test.zig), in `ReleaseFast` mode and use the `time` utility (Linux or Mac) to gauge the execution speed of Ziglyph.
-This program reads [src/data/lang_mix.txt](src/data/lang_mix.txt), which is about 3.9MiB of text in Chinese, English, French, and Spanish from the full texts of "Alice in Wonderland", "Don Quijote", "The Three Musketeers", and a Chinese book I don't have the title of.
-All from the [Project Gutenberg](https://www.gutenberg.org/) website, so all Public Domain.
-On my Linux, Ryzen 5 2600X, 16GiB RAM machine, it takes roughly 59ms.
+In a corpus test whith about 3.9MiB of text in Chinese, English, French, and Spanish from the full texts of "Alice in Wonderland", "Don Quijote", "The Three Musketeers", and a Chinese book I don't have the title of, detectiong code point types and converting cases, it takes roughly 47ms.
+On a Linux, Ryzen 5 2600X CPU, 16GiB RAM, SSD storage machine, All texts are courtesy of the [Project Gutenberg](https://www.gutenberg.org/) website, so all Public Domain.